 “According to common law, two or more individuals, acting in concert, pursuing an illegal end or achieving a lawful end by unlawful means, made up a criminal conspiracy.”
 [Src: Cohen's book]

-Unfortunately that definition makes it difficult to identify or separate simple access and legal influence from it's corrupt cousins.
+It is sometimes difficult to identify or separate simple access and legal influence from it's corrupt cousins.
 Criminal conspiracy may be easy to spot after the fact or in theory, but in practice it is difficult to spot and even harder to run down and prove.
 Worse the law's social enforcement meant that folks could be seeking a lawful end and be held liable for criminal conspiracy if the State deems their means unlawful.
 What those 'criminal ends' and "criminal means' are had to be defined to be useful, and often were defined conveniently to those who held the franchise, or paid the lawyers who defined it.
-For example for most of the late 19th century railroad, transportation, banking and other corporations enjoyed legal advantages and talked a lot about "free markets" - - but targetted tradesmen and their unions under "criminal conspiracy laws."
+For example for most of the late 19th century railroad, transportation, banking and other corporations enjoyed legal advantages and talked a lot about "free markets" - - but targeted tradesmen and their unions under "criminal conspiracy laws."
 Cohen's book notes:

-"the craftsmen’s preoccupation with governance, a fascination that defined their worldview and granted them some measure of control over Chicago’s future.
+“the craftsmen’s preoccupation with governance, a fascination that defined their worldview and granted them some measure of control over Chicago’s future.
 Craft unions were consumed with enforcing rules governing wages and production, with controlling entry into the labor market, and with pressuring the rank and file to obey union discipline.
-Often in alliance with their own employers, craft workers established informal but fairly stable systems of private regulation that deflected corporate economic development and maintained their position in the city’s commercial life.
-Tradesmen were conservative, but they wer also ambitious, asserting total authority over many urban industries.
-In doing so, they challenged not only the right of wealthy businessmen to operate unfettered in the city but also the supremacy of the state.[Cohen: page 3]"
+Often in alliance with their own employers, craft workers established informal but fairly stable systems of private regulation that deflected corporate economic development and maintained their position in the city’s commercial life.”

 This self governance was deemed illegal by the officials and influential members of society and thus these small businessmen and workers came under persecution as "criminals."
 As with all folks whose rights are denied, they fight back.
 An evil system turns legitimate leaders into illegitimate ones, and creates people who embody the "Robin Hood" archetype as they seek to defend the interests of their people by illegal means.
 Essentially Criminal conspiracy by officials creates criminal conspiracy by members of groups defined as outlaws by a repressive or suppressive system.
 The right of people to assemble and form their own organizations was denied to them: